 Opportunities and challenges for the Internet in Canada.
 Canadian Internet Forum 2012

 In 2006, the Internet became available on trains for the first time in North America when the Canadian company Via Rail installed Wi-Fi technology.

 Wireless Internet service was first offered on Canada’s busiest train route, Montreal-Toronto, and then soon expanded to other routes.

 Today in Canada, wireless Internet is available to passengers at all major transportation centres like airports.

-In fact, Canada is the country with the highest percentage of social networkers.
+In fact, Canada has the highest percentage of social network users in the world.